 PhRMA, a pharmaceutical industry lobbying group, has published a white paper championing Bayh-Dole.
 What they are after is to prevent the Bayh-Dole march-in provisions from ever operating.
 To do this, they make a variety of assertions about Bayh-Dole that can’t be supported or which involve data that has nothing to do with Bayh-Dole.
-The broader issue is whether, without limitations on monopoly pricing and term, that we are paying way more than we have to for the drugs we have.
-Further if pharma companies get the benefit of all that federal research funding and can do pretty much as they please, aren’t they enjoying a public subsidy that bolsters the income of shareholders?
+The broad issue is whether, without limitations on monopoly pricing and term, we pay way more than we ought to for prescription drugs created with public funding.
+If pharma companies get the benefit of federal research funding and can do pretty much as they please with the results, aren’t they enjoying a public subsidy that bolsters the income of shareholders?
+Doesn’t the argument then reduce to “public-subsidized private monopolies that exploit the public in matters of healthcare are in the public’s interest.”
 Perhaps it is no wonder that pharmaceutical companies like the idea of university bureaucrats handing patent rights to them.

 Let’s take a look at their claims for the success of Bayh-Dole, and then decide what evidence there is for actual success–if that’s the right word–there is.
 Almost every sentence is nonsense.
 Unsupported, misstated, distorted, suppressed.
 Deceive for the sake of the cause.
 If you like the idea of university bureaucrats in collusion with big company bureaucrats to make sure that the federal government does not have oversight over monopoly deals, where the big companies get 99% and the university bureaucrats get 1% and the government gets 0% and the public gets screwed with monopolies, nonuse, and price-gouging for 20 years, read no further.

 Still with me?
 Let’s take some of the PhRMA executive summary sentence by sentence.
 It’s dense with spin and misinformation.
 Read and enjoy.